Energy-Efficient Communication in the Presence of Synchronization Errors: Main Results

-Theorem~\ref{thm:Chat_compound} thus shows that there is no further loss beyond this resulting from the lack of precise knowledge of the insertion/{\allowbreak}deletion statistics at the transmitter and the receiver.
+Theorem~\ref{thm:Chat_compound} thus shows that there is no further loss beyond this resulting from the lack of precise knowledge of the duplication/{\allowbreak}deletion statistics at the transmitter and the receiver.
 The proof of Theorem~\ref{thm:Chat_compound} is presented in Section~\ref{sec:propose_compound}.

-Finally, consider an insertion/{\allowbreak}deletion channel $\IDC(\mu,\sigma^2)$ concatenated with a general discrete memoryless channel $\DMC(W)$ specified by its transition probability matrix $W\from\mc{X}\to\mc{Y}$.
+Finally, consider a duplication/{\allowbreak}deletion channel $\DDC(\mu,\sigma^2)$ concatenated with a general discrete memoryless channel $\DMC(W)$ specified by its transition probability matrix $W\from\mc{X}\to\mc{Y}$.
 Furthermore, consider an arbitrary cost function $c\from\mc{X}\to\Rp$.
 As mentioned in Section~\ref{sec:prob}, we assume that $0\in\mc{X}$ and $c(0)=0$.
 Then, the following bounds hold on the capacity per unit cost.